 - Creating profiles on major directories in your niche;

-As you can imagine, SEO reputation management involves a massive amount of work and expertise.
-It is advisable to use an experienced online reputation management firm if you want to push the negative articles away from the first two search results pages.
+SEO reputation management involves a massive amount of work and expertise.
+It is advisable to use an experienced online reputation management consultant if you want to push the negative articles away from the first two search results pages.

 How to Counter an Online Reputation Attack